AlaYousef/drf-api-pp5/README.md

 * PUT - Used to edit a recipe post.
 * DELETE - Used to delete an recipe post.

-**Profiles**
+**Followers**
-1. Endpoint: /profiles/
+1. Endpoint: /followers/

 Methods:
-* POST - Used to create user profile.
+* POST - Used to create a follow request.
-* GET - Used to get a list of profiles.
+* GET - Used to get a list of followings.

-2. Endpoint: /profiles/<int:pk>/
+2. Endpoint: /followers/<int:pk>/

 Methods:
-* GET - Get a single profile.
+* GET - Get a single following.
-* DELETE - Used to delete a profile.
+* DELETE - Used to delete a following.

 **Contacts**
 1. Endpoint: /contacts/